140th Wing

 The 140th Wing (140 WG) is a unit of the Colorado Air National Guard, stationed at Buckley Space Force Base, Aurora, Colorado.
 If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.

-The 140th Wing flies F-16C/D/ Falcons and C-21 Learjet.
+The 140th Wing flies the F-16C/D Falcon.
 It also carries out 137th Space Warning Squadron (Air Force Space Command) and Civil Engineering (Pacific Air Forces) missions.
 It has over 1200 personnel.

 The 120th Fighter Squadron assigned to the Wings 140th Operations Group, is a descendant organization of the World War I 120th Aero Squadron, established on 28 August 1917.
 It was reformed on 27 June 1923, as the 120th Observation Squadron, one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 History

 The wartime 370th Fighter Group was re-activated and re-designated as the 140th Fighter Group, and was allotted to the Colorado Air National Guard on 24 May 1946.
 It was organized at Buckley Field, Colorado, and was extended federal recognition on 1 October 1946 by the National Guard Bureau.
 The unit was the first Air National Guard group receiving federal recognition.
 The 140th Fighter Group was entitled to the history, honors, and colors of the 370th Fighter Group.
 It was assigned to the 86th Fighter Wing.

 During August of '51 they deployed 20 P-51D aircraft and supporting personnel to Wilmington, North Carolina on Operation Southern Pine.
 It was one of the largest exercises of the era which involved 100,000 troops and over 400 aircraft to defend North and South Carolina from a mock Soviet invasion.

 The 140th Fighter Group consisted of the 120th Fighter Squadron at Buckley Field.
 As part of the Continental Air Command Fourth Air Force, the unit trained for tactical fighter missions and air-to-air combat.
 On 31 October 1950 the 86th Fighter Wing was inactivated, and the 140th was changed in status to a Wing, taking over the personnel and mission of the 86th.